Shorzinator/CodeBrief/SECURITY.md

 ## 🔒 Reporting Security Vulnerabilities

-We take the security of ContextCraft seriously.
+We take the security of codebrief seriously.
 If you believe you have found a security vulnerability, please report it to us responsibly.

 ### How to Report